What is Virtual Study Abroad and Why You Should Consider It

 What Even is Virtual Study Abroad?

 Ok, ok, I know…”virtual” and “study abroad” aren’t necessarily an obvious combination, but trust me when I say it actually works!

 So here’s what you need to know: a virtual study abroad program is an online experience that connects you with international opportunities and infuses your educational experience with a global foundation.
 Just as in a traditional study abroad program, you’ll take courses from instructors who are experts in the field and often are on the ground in the location you are learning about.
 You may even have the opportunity to learn about and “travel” to multiple locations.

-Many of these programs are hybrid in nature, combining any number of educational experiences into one program.
+Many of these programs are hybrid, combining any number of educational experiences into one program.
 Some courses will be primarily online and include an in-person trip towards the end of the program.
 Others may be entirely virtual and combine courses with hands-on remote internships.
-Some programs will be conducted (or partially conducted) in a foreign language while others will be in English.
+Some programs will be conducted (or partially conducted) in a foreign language, while others will be in English.
 There are many different approaches to virtual study abroad which means you’ll likely be able to find a program that works for you!

 Why Should I Consider Virtual Study Abroad?

-Even though it may not be what you pictured when you originally thought about studying abroad, the reality is that there are many advantages to virtual study abroad and it’s worth your consideration.
+Even though it may not be what you pictured when you initially thought about studying abroad, the reality is that there are many advantages to virtual study abroad, and it’s worth your consideration.

 Here are the top reasons to consider virtual study abroad: